Washington’s main weather radar is broken and could be out of service for many days

 “They had to open up a couple of the fiberglass panels [on the radome] to load up the scaffolding,” Orrock explained.
 “They had a small lift crane loading stuff, but they knocked it out fast.
 They worked long days.”

-The National Weather Service Radar Operations Center is in the midst of the Service Life Extension Program, which seeks to lengthen the lifetime of the U.S. Doppler radar network.
+The NWS Radar Operations Center is in the midst of the Service Life Extension Program, which seeks to lengthen the lifetime of the U.S. Doppler radar network.
 Each radar was originally built to last 20 years; the goal of the Service Life Extension Program is to double that.

 The Sterling radar was taken offline for several days in July 2017 for the first in a series of upgrades to extend its lifetime through the 2030s.